Creep in reactive colloidal gels: a nanomechanical study of cement hydrates: Results

-\textbf{Results}\\ \textbf{Nano-mechanical properties of cement paste as a function of the degree of hydration.} In order to determine the creep response of hardened cement paste at different stages of the hydration process, we have prepared a series of 120 samples, whose hydration process is stopped at 30 different points in time by solvent exchange with isopropanol \cite{Zhang:2011}.
-The process, conducted over a year, yielded a series of samples with hydration degrees $\xi_{\rm NMR}$ for the cement silicate phases (i.e., Alite and Belite) ranging from 0.2 to 0.7 as determined by \textsuperscript{29}Si NMR spectroscopy (see \textit{Methods}).
-To monitor the evolution of the cement paste's mechanical properties at the nanoscale for increasing degree of hydration, we have conducted nanoindentation tests to determine the hardness $H$, the indentation modulus $M$ and the creep modulus $C$ at a scale of approximately 1~$\mu$m$^3$.
-For each sample, a nanoindentation grid of 25$\times$25 indentations yields 625 triplets, that are statistically analyzed with a GMM approach as outlined above (also see \textit{Methods}).
-This procedure allowed us to identify up to 5 different phases i.e.,~two types of C-S-H-phases, CH-phases, non-reacted cement particles, and mix-phases consisting of C-S-H and CH.
-The influence of aluminate phases could be neglected due to the low aluminate content of the investigated cement.
+In order to determine the creep response of hardened cement paste at different stages of the hydration process, we have prepared a series of 120 samples, whose hydration process is stopped at 30 different points in time by solvent exchange with isopropanol (see Appendix~A for details) \cite{Zhang:2011}.
+These samples were subjected to various investigation techniques such as statistical nanoindentation (see Appendix~B), chemical surface mapping (see Appendix~C) and various bulk measurement techniques (see Appendix~D).
+The sample preparation process, conducted over a year, yielded a series of samples with various hydration degrees $\xi_{\rm NMR}$ for the cement silicate phases (i.e., Alite and Belite) ranging from 0.2 to 0.7 as determined by \textsuperscript{29}Si NMR spectroscopy (see Appendix~D for details).
+Note that this NMR method is primarily focussed on the hydration behaviour of the calcium-silicate phases and neglects the contribution of calcium-aluminate phases to hydration.
+To monitor the evolution of the cement paste's mechanical properties at the microscale for increasing degree of hydration, we have conducted nanoindentation tests to determine the hardness $H$, the indentation modulus $M$, and the creep modulus $C$ at a scale of approximately 1~$\mu$m$^3$.